 A report conducted by GE Capital found that in 2015, 45% of Canadians were dining outside of their home daily!
 However, given the sometimes staggering economy, combined with higher costs of living, some restaurants struggled to increase customer counts and make ends meet.
 A large number of restaurants fail within their first year if they cannot generate popularity quickly enough.
 Therefore, a key strategy for many restaurant owners across Canada is to focus on attracting Millennials, 18-34 years old.
 Millennials use of restaurants is higher than other age groups at 30% overall.
 As well, Millennials were the only age group to increase the number of visits per capita to restaurants in 2014.
 The average Millennial now eats out of home 235 times a year.

 There are several payment methods for restaurants in Canada which specifically cater to restaurants’ needs and boost productivity, most predominately through Pay-at-Table Options, Mobile Payments and Digital Wallets.

 Payment Methods for Restaurants – Pay-at-Table Options

 Pay-at-Table is essentially paying for your bill at the table with your Credit or Debit card without having to get up to pay at the cash register.
-The waiter/waitress will bring the wireless POS terminal to the customer and have them pay where they’re comfortably seated.
+The waiter/waitress will bring the wireless POS terminal, such as the flex terminal, to the customer and have them pay where they’re comfortably seated.
 Paying at table proves to be the most popular option of payment methods for restaurants nowadays in Canada.

 Benefits of Pay-at-Table Options